-Before this, we have written a number of guides on taking ownership of files and running programs as administrator.
+Before this, we have written a number of guides on taking ownership of files and running programs as an administrator.
 Recently, while moderating comments, I noticed that there are plenty of users out there who would like to run Control Panel as administrator.

 Open Control Panel as an administrator in Windows 10/11

 Step 2: In the Type the location of the item box, paste the following path: